Types of Stone Settings

 Inquire here

 Of the most popular and well known types of settings, the prong setting or prong mount refers to the use of metal projections or tines, called prongs, to secure a gemstone to a piece of jewelry.
+You can do a 2 prong setting or even up to 8 prongs.

 The Cluster Setting